-Annual Percent Gains Realised is an optional setting designed to help you model the regular annual sale of holdings within an unwrapped investment (e.g. OEICs, unit trusts, equity holdings, stocks and shares) without the withdrawal of any funds from the investment.
+Annual Percent Gains Realised is an optional setting designed to help model the regular annual sale of holdings within an unwrapped investment (e.g. OEICs, unit trusts, equity holdings, stocks and shares, non-registered accounts) without the withdrawal of any funds from the investment.
+Of the gains accrued annually within the account, what percentage of these are to be deemed as realised and therefore potentially taxable?
+Gains realised for the year are then added to the investment's cost basis and taxation is assessed on them.

-If the investment holds capital gains, a realisation of these gains, depending on whether they exceed the owner's (or owners') gains allowance and carried forward capital losses to date, might result in the assessment of Capital Gains Tax (CGT).
-These taxes would be payable in the following year of the plan.
+Realising gains, depending on whether they exceed the owner's (or owners') gains allowance and carried forward capital losses to date, could result in the assessment of Capital Gains Tax (CGT).
+These taxes would then be payable in the following year of the plan.

 Gains are tracked and capital gains tax (CGT) assessed based on the investment’s Purchase Value (cost basis) and capital growth rate.
-Capital growth is a setting found under Advanced Settings > Growth & Yield and when applied, on the Asset Allocation panel.
+Capital growth is a setting found under Growth

 Gains are only assessed in Voyant when an asset holding capital gains is liquidated, in whole or in part.
 Liquidations occur and gains are realised when: